abostroem/2021-01-07-aas-online/setup.md

 There are two ways to get the libraries you need:

 * You can install them in an existing conda environment.

-Pro: You don't have to activate and deactivate environments.
+* You can create a new conda environment.

-Con: If you use the same environment for many projects, it will get big, complicated, and prone to package conflicts.
+Installing libraries in an existing environment is simpler, but if you use the same environment for many projects, it will get big, complicated, and prone to package conflicts.

 ### Install libraries in an existing conda environment